awakenine/PhotoPhone/README.md

 ## Decrypting

-I tried a lot of combination to decode the message.
+I tried a lot of combinations to decode the message.
 You know that key length is 256 bits or 32 8-bit ascii symbols.
 I've tried all the combinations of this length with no result.

 ```